enrique-lozano/My-personal-webpage/README.md

 ## Build & Hosting

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
 To deploy the app in the web using Firebase use `firebase deploy`.
+You should install first the firebase-tools via `npm install -g firebase-tools`

 ## Running unit tests